approveme/signature-fluent-contract-forms-add-on/readme.txt

 1. [Fluent Forms Lite](https://wordpress.org/plugins/fluentform/)
-2. [WP E Signature](http://aprv.me/2lIyMBx) (ultimate, business or pro license)
+2. [WP E Signature](https://aprv.me/fluentforms) (ultimate, elite or pro license)
-3. [esignature Business Pack](http://aprv.me/2ko4HGU) (comes with your license above)
+3. [esignature Business Pack](https://aprv.me/fluentforms) (comes with your license above)
 4. [Signature Add-On by ApproveMe](this plugin)

-*A ultimate, business or pro license is required and can be purchased at [www.approveme.com](https://www.approveme.com/?utm_source=wprepo&utm_medium=link&utm_campaign=fluent-forms)
+*An Ultimate, Elite or Pro license is required and can be purchased at [www.approveme.com](https://aprv.me/fluentforms)

 **Step 2:**
 *Input your ApproveMe license*
 After you’ve purchased a business license from ApproveMe, you must input your new license key to launch upgrades and access technical support.

-Log into your account to download your license key [ApproveMe account](http://aprv.me/2leZLUs) here (your password is included in the receipt emailed to you)
+Log into your account to download your license key [ApproveMe account](https://www.approveme.com/sign-in/?utm_source=wprepo&utm_medium=link&utm_campaign=fluentforms) here (your password is included in the receipt emailed to you)

 **Step 3:**
 *Set up a blank WordPress page*
 Once the WP E-Signature plugins and add-ons have been installed and your configurations are saved, you must set up a blank WordPress webpage for every Stand Alone Document (or contract) you will be producing/sending to your form submitters.

-Discover more about Stand Alone Documents by visiting this [helpful article](http://aprv.me/2kHY91P)
+Discover more about Stand Alone Documents by visiting this [helpful article](https://wpe.approveme.com/article/156-basic-document-vs-stand-alone-document)

 **Step 4:**
 *Set up a Stand Alone Document*
 Using your new blank WordPress page, you will then need to produce a Stand Alone Document and then connect the WordPress page to our Stand Alone Document.

-Find out more about Stand Alone Documents by visiting [documentation page](http://aprv.me/2lNT887) for this add-on.
+Find out more about Stand Alone Documents by visiting [documentation page](https://wpe.approveme.com/article/137-stand-alone-documents-add-on) for this add-on.

 **Step 5:**